Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Indiana Performance Insights

-- The Hoosiers' +11 scoring differential (outscoring opponents by 1.2 points per game) is a result of scoring 74.3 points per game (196th in college basketball) while giving up 73.1 per contest (234th in college basketball).
+- The Hoosiers outscore opponents by 1.2 points per game (scoring 74.3 points per game to rank 196th in college basketball while giving up 73.1 per contest to rank 234th in college basketball) and have a +11 scoring differential overall.

-- The 33.9 rebounds per game Indiana averages rank 285th in the nation.
-Its opponents grab 33.7 per contest.
+- Indiana is 285th in college basketball at 33.9 rebounds per game.
+That's similar to the 33.7 its opponents average.

 - The Hoosiers' 96.1 points per 100 possessions on offense rank 163rd in college basketball, and the 94.5 points they allow per 100 possessions rank 279th in college basketball.

-- Indiana has committed 12 turnovers per game (200th in college basketball play), 1.1 more than the 10.9 it forces on average (278th in college basketball).
+- Indiana has lost the turnover battle on average this season, committing 12.0 per game (200th in college basketball action) while forcing 10.9 (278th in college basketball).

 Kansas Performance Insights

-- The Jayhawks' +148 scoring differential (outscoring opponents by 14.8 points per game) is a result of putting up 79.9 points per game (86th in college basketball) while giving up 65.1 per outing (55th in college basketball).
+- The Jayhawks are outscoring opponents by 14.8 points per game, with a +148 scoring differential overall.
+They put up 79.9 points per game (86th in college basketball) and give up 65.1 per outing (55th in college basketball).

-- The 39 rebounds per game Kansas accumulates rank 84th in the nation, 6.7 more than the 32.3 its opponents grab.
+- Kansas wins the rebound battle by 6.7 boards on average.
+It collects 39.0 rebounds per game, 84th in college basketball, while its opponents pull down 32.3.

-- Kansas hits 6.6 three-pointers per game (258th in college basketball) while shooting 38.2% from beyond the arc (40th in college basketball).
-It is making 1.6 fewer threes than its opponents, who drain 8.2 per game at 29.9%.
+- Kansas connects on 6.6 three-pointers per game (258th in college basketball), 1.6 fewer than its opponents.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.